 The View Column (illustrated at right) is always visible at the left side of the Console window.
-The View Column contains the Application Menu, View selectors, View Options, Clear switches, and Settings switch, as shown at right.
+The View Column contains the Application Menu, View selectors, View Options, Clear switches, and Settings switch.

-For detailed descriptions, see View Column.
+Note: For detailed descriptions, see View Column.